10 Best Oils for Generators of 2023 – Reviews & Top Picks

 10. Delo 400 SAE 30 Motor Oil

-The Delo 400 SAE 30 motor oil is available in bulk volumes up to 5 gallons.
-That can save you quite a bit of money over purchasing it by the quart.
+The Delo 400 SAE 30 motor oil is available in bulk volumes of up to 5 gallons.
+That can save you a lot of money over purchasing it by the quart.
 But that’s our favorite thing about this oil.
 It’s not synthetic, though it’s priced high enough to make you think it is.

-You can’t use this oil in 2-stroke motors.
-It’s only compatible with 4-stroke motors.
-When you’re pouring it, you’ll have to guess how much you’re using since there’s no way to tell on the bottle.
-It’s a bit cheaper than some options, but since it’s not synthetic and also not made specifically for small motors, we’d recommend skipping it in favor of something that meets those criteria.
+You can’t use this oil in 2-stroke motors since it’s only compatible with 4-stroke motors.
+When pouring it, you’ll have to guess how much you’re using since there’s no way to tell on the bottle.
+It’s a bit cheaper than some brands, but since it’s not synthetic and not made specifically for small motors, we’d recommend skipping it in favor of something that meets those criteria.

 Buyer’s Guide – Choosing the Best Generator Oil

 There are many different oils you could choose for your generator.
-But if you put the wrong oil in, you’re sure to end up with some serious issues.
-If you’re already experienced with small motors, then you might not need the following information.
-But if you’re unsure about what to fill your generator with on its next oil change, then this buyer’s guide is for you.
+But if you put the wrong oil in, you will have some serious issues.
+If you’re already experienced with small motors, you might not need the following information.
+But if you’re unsure what to fill your generator with, this buyer’s guide is for you.

 Make Sure You Choose the Right Oil

-If you don’t know much about engines, then oil might seem almost trivial.
+If you know little about engines, oil might seem almost trivial.
 You just grab oil and pour it in, right?
 Well, you could, but your engine likely wouldn’t function right.
 There are a few things that you’ll need to make sure of before adding oil to your engine.

 Check the Manual for the Proper Weight

-Once you determine what weight oil your generator needs, you can pick just about any oil at that weight.
-Any of them will work, though there are still differences that can cause some to perform better than others.
+Once you determine what weight of oil your generator needs, you can pick just about any brand at that weight.
+Any of them will work, but various additives can cause some to perform better than others.

 Synthetic vs Conventional Oil

 Synthetic oil offers quite a few advantages over conventional oil.
-To start, it resists breakdown for much longer, meaning you can go longer between oil changes.
-Going further, synthetic oils are able to withstand higher temperatures, which means they can keep your engine running better for longer.
+It resists breakdown for much longer, meaning you can go longer between oil changes.
+Going further, synthetic oils can withstand higher temperatures, which means they can keep your engine running better for longer.

 OEM is Always Safe

 If your generator is from a major name brand, you can’t go wrong by sticking with the OEM product that’s recommended for your generator.
-Generally, this will be an oil from the same company.
-While that oil might not provide superior benefits over other oils, you definitely can’t go wrong by picking what’s recommended for your specific generator.
+Generally, it is an oil manufactured by the same company.
+While that oil might not provide superior benefits over other brands, you definitely can’t go wrong by picking what’s recommended for your generator.

 Ensure You Get the Right Amount

 Another important consideration is how much oil you need.
-Oil comes in quarts, gallons, five-quart containers, and even five gallons.
-Of course, you’re unlikely to need five gallons of oil to fill your generator.
-Still, you should know exactly how much oil you need so you can avoid overbuying, and more importantly, overfilling.
+Oil comes in quarts, gallons, 5-quart containers, and even 5 gallons.
+Of course, you’ll unlikely need 5 gallons of oil to fill your generator.
+Still, you should know precisely how much oil you need to avoid overbuying and, more importantly, overfilling.

-Again, this is a simple thing to find out.
-Open up the manual for your generator and find the maintenance section.
+To determine what your generator requires, check the manual and find the maintenance section.
 It should tell you exactly how much oil you’ll be replacing.
 Alternatively, this information is most likely available online as well.

 How Often Should You Change the Oil?

-It’s important to keep up with the upkeep of your generator if you want it to function its best for many years.
+It’s important to keep up with the maintenance of your generator if you want it to function at its best for many years.
 As such, you’ll want to follow the manual’s guidelines regarding how often you should change the oil.

-As a rule of thumb, new generators usually need their first oil change after 25 hours of use.
-After this, you’ll want to perform regular oil changes after every 50 or 60 hours of use.
-But again, this is something you’ll need to confirm in the manual for your specific generator.
+As a rule of thumb, new generators usually need their first oil change after 25 hours.
+After that, you’ll want to perform regular oil changes after every 50 or 60 hours of use.
+But again, you’ll need to confirm that in the manual for your generator.

-There are many different oils on the market with varying formulas and features.
-They span different weights and come from many manufacturers.
-As you’ve seen in our reviews, they’re all usable, but they’re not all equal.
-It could be catastrophic if your generator isn’t working when it’s needed, which is why we’re making recommendations that we’re confident won’t let you down.
+There are several oils on the market with varying formulas and features.
+They span different weights and come from various manufacturers.
+It could be catastrophic if your generator isn’t working when needed, which is why we’re making recommendations that we’re confident won’t let you down.

 Castrol EDGE high mileage is our top pick.
-This fully synthetic formula offers increased fuel economy and extra protection against high-temperature oil thickening.
+This fully synthetic formula provides increased fuel economy and protection against high-temperature oil thickening.
 You’ll get 30% greater oil film strength and reduced breakdown and friction.

 The AmazonBasics oil comes in many weights and is one of the most affordable oils we’ve seen, though it’s still fully synthetic and resists thermal breakdown while offering reduced emissions.

-And it might be expensive, but Generac full synthetic motor oil is our premium choice pick.
-It comes from a brand that specializes in generators of all sizes and this is their OEM oil that’s recommended in their generators.
-This oil has a synthetic base with special additives that can help keep your generator running longer with superior viscosity breakdown protection while preventing sludge and varnish deposits in the motor.
+And it might be expensive, but Generac full synthetic motor oil is our premium choice.
+It comes from a brand that specializes in generators of all sizes, and it is Generac’s OEM oil that’s recommended in their generators.
+It has a synthetic base with special additives that can keep your generator running longer, with superior viscosity breakdown protection that prevents sludge and varnish deposits in the motor.